uwsampl/egraphs-ai-experiments/mcts-extract/notes.md

 minimum possible cost.
 The algorithms in [extraction-gym](https://github.com/egraphs-good/extraction-gym) require that each e-node has a cost associated with it; they then work to minimize the *sum* of all per-enode costs in the extracted term.
-Egg lets you look at the a node's children before estimating its cost.
+Egg lets you look at an e-node's children before estimating its cost.

 Even the narrow "per-node cost" variant of this problem is